s-chudmunge/s-chudmunge/README.md

 ### Sankalp Chudmunge

-I am a Developer building [Menttor](https://menttor.live) ,an AI-powered learning platform that generates personalized roadmaps for developers and students.
+I am a Developer currently building [Menttor](https://menttor.live) ,an AI-powered learning platform that generates personalized roadmaps for developers and students.

 I work across the entire stack: Next.js frontends, FastAPI backends, AI integrations, and cloud infrastructure.
 Most of my recent work is in production, not just side projects.